ecaracasdev/challange-api/README.md

   password: dni
 }
 ```
-*  Once started the server you can access the documentation (here) http://localhost:3000/docs /docs, I choose swagger for the documentation and functional testing of the endpoints
+*  Once started the server you can access the documentation here http://localhost:3000/docs , I choose swagger for the documentation and functional testing of the endpoints

 ## Building